 Do your rivals seem to outstrip you effortlessly on the go-kart track?
-If so, it’s rarely about to the vehicles.
+If so, it’s rarely about the vehicles.
 What’s much more likely is that your rivals are better at finding the racing line.
 Even in professional motor racing, the racing line decides who wins and who loses.
-As a result, drivers and teams intensely analyze the optimal route of each racetrack to get to the finish line as quickly as possible.
+As a result, drivers and teams intensively analyze the optimal route of each racetrack to get to the finish line as quickly as possible.

 Claudia Hürtgen is one of Germany’s best racing drivers.
 She won the German Touring Car Challenge, the German Production Cars Championship and the German Endurance Championship driving for BMW on the most difficult circuit in the world, the Nordschleife (or North Loop) at the Nürburgring, as well as the 24-hour races at Dubai and Daytona (➜ Le Mans: 24 Hours of Thrills).
 Since 2012, Hürtgen has been Chief Instructor at the BMW Driving Experience.